Table of Contents

 Detection of upper airway obstruction–other spirometry patterns

-- Fixed airway obstruction: constant limitation of flow during inspiration and expiration; for example: stricture, goiter, or stenosis
+- Fixed airway obstruction: constant limitation of flow during inspiration and expiration, such as stricture, goiter, or stenosis

-- Variable extrathoracic obstruction: Reduction in flow is greater during inspiration (airways tend to collapse during inspiration due to negative transmural pressure).
-Positive pressure in airway during expiration decreases obstruction.
-For example: vocal cord palsy, obstructive sleep apnea
+- Variable extrathoracic obstruction: reduced flow during inspiration (airways tend to collapse during inspiration due to negative transmural pressure).
+Positive pressure in the airway during expiration decreases obstruction, such as vocal cord palsy, obstructive sleep apnea

 - Variable intrathoracic obstruction: Reduction inflow is greater during expiration (high pleural pressure decreases airway diameter).
-During inspiration, lower pleural pressure around the airway tends to decrease obstruction.
-For example: tracheomalacia, tumor of bronchus
+During inspiration, lower pleural pressure around the airway tends to decrease obstruction, such as tracheomalacia or bronchial tumors

 Lung Volumes – RV, FRC, TLC